Direct Sourcing | 3 MIN READ

 4 Ways to Build a Network of Qualified Independent Talent

-There are many different ways to build a talent network, but before we dig in, let’s talk about quality, quantity, and size of your network.
+When it comes to building a talent network, there are many different approaches you can take depending on the quality, quantity, and size of your network.
 If you’ve ever posted an opening to a job board, then you’re aware of the quantity of responses you can receive to each posting.
 The administrative task of filtering through candidates to find the right fit can be very time-consuming.

 In the same way, building (or accessing) a very large, but not-yet-qualified database of talent creates similar challenges.
 This approach might work when projects require a quick turn-around, there is no onboarding, or if the work product is not very costly.
 However, when it comes to building a pool of highly-skilled talent—experts who work on strategic initiatives—a different approach is required.